Skip to main content

 Hooray!
 You have gotten this far and have the approval to go ahead with your vendor of choice.

 But remember, gaining approval through the business case process is not even half of it.
-Next up is vendor selection, implementation, onboarding, and training.
+Next up is choosing the HR software that best fits your business needs and capabilities around implementation, onboarding, and training.

 HR software makes HR more efficient